John Cabot: Details of the voyage

 The known sources do not concur on all aspects of the events, and none can be assumed to be entirely reliable.
 Cabot was described as having one "little ship", of 50 tons' burden, called Matthew of Bristol (according to the 1565 chronicle).
 It was said to be laden with sufficient supplies for "seven or eight months".
 The ship departed in May with a crew of 18 to 20 men.
-They included an unnamed Burgundian (modern-day Netherlands) and a Genoese barber, who presumably accompanied the expedition as the ship's surgeon (barbers in that era also routinely performed dentistry and minor surgery).
+They included an unnamed Burgundian (modern-day Netherlands) and a Genoese barber surgeon, who presumably accompanied the expedition as the ship's surgeon (barbers in that era also routinely performed dentistry and minor surgery).

 It is likely that two ranking Bristol merchants were part of the expedition.
 One was William Weston, who had not been identified as part of Cabot's expedition before the discovery of a new document in the late 20th century by historian Margaret Condon.
 In 2009, historian Evan Jones published this document: a letter from Henry VII ordering the suspension of legal proceedings against Weston because it was the King's intent that Weston would shortly undertake a voyage for the King to the "new founde land".
 This was probably the voyage under Cabot's patent, making William Weston the first Englishman to lead an expedition to North America.
 In 2018, Condon and Jones published a further article that showed that Weston and Cabot had been jointly rewarded by the king in January 1498, suggesting that the explorers were working together before the start of the second voyage.
 The same article revealed that Weston received a £30 reward after he returned from his successful 1499 voyage.

 Leaving Bristol, the expedition sailed past Ireland and across the Atlantic, making landfall somewhere on the coast of North America on 24 June 1497.
 The exact location of the landfall has long been disputed, with different communities vying for the honor.
 Historians have proposed Cape Bonavista and St. John's, Newfoundland; Cape Breton Island, Nova Scotia; Labrador; and Maine as possibilities.
 Since the discovery of the John Day letter in the 1950s, it seems most likely that the initial landfall was either on Newfoundland or nearby Cape Breton Island.
 This is because Day's letter implies that the coastline explored in 1497 lay between the latitudes of Bordeaux, France and Dursey Head in southern Ireland.
 The initial landfall seems to have taken place close to the southern latitude, with the expedition returning home after reaching the northern one.